nichlor/rmrk-emote-batch/README.md

 You can find [emoji unicodes here](https://unicode.org/emoji/charts/full-emoji-list.html) and [here](./emoji-unicodes.txt).

-ℹ️ The following scripts enable emoting multiple NFTs easier, but requires some manual funding and importing of the accounts into GUI.
+## The following scripts enable emoting multiple RMRK NFTs, but requires some manual funding and importing of the accounts into GUI.
 These are not necessary for normal function of rmrk-emote-batch.

 ## Emote Bomb Script - emote_bomb.sh
  - egg_id.txt contains egg id, 1 per line